SanketAgrawal/domnclfnBilstm/README.md

-# A Robust Model for Domain Recognition of Acoustic Communication using Bi-directional LSTM and Deep Neural Network
+# A Robust Model for Domain Recognition of Acoustic Communication using Bi-LSTM and DNN

 ## Components:
   <ul>